Can you get Council Tax Reduction

-There are special income rules for bands E-H relief CTR and your reduction is calculated in a different way than main CTR.
+There are special income rules for bands E to H relief and your reduction is calculated in a different way from main CTR.

-You might be able to claim Second Adult Rebate if you have to pay council tax and you live with someone else, other than your partner.
+You might be able to claim Second Adult Rebate if you have to pay Council Tax and you live with another adult who is not your partner.

 The other person must:

 - not pay rent

 - not be responsible to pay Council Tax in their own right in your property, for example, joint tenant

 - not be someone who would be exempt if they lived on their own, for example, a student or care leaver.